Latvian Cultural Garden

 Statuary/Busts/Reliefs/Monuments:

-Two granite benches reminiscent of a boat and a “stream” rock symbolize the many rivers, lakes, and the Baltic Sea in Latvia.
-Another rock sculpture with an inscription and encircled with a traditional Latvian “namejs” design was created by Gaits Burvis.
+Two granite benches reminiscent of a boat and a “stream” rock symbolize the many rivers, lakes and the Baltic Sea in Latvia.
+Another rock sculpture with an inscription and the traditional Latvian “namejs” design was created by Gaits Burvis.
 The “namejs” is recognizable to all Latvians and is one of the popular designs used in Latvian jewelry.

 Credits:

-The Latvian Garden exists only by the efforts of Silvija Rutenbergs whose optimism and persistence has resulted in this beautiful garden and in the opportunity to have the Latvian community represented in the Cultural Gardens.
-Silvija Rutenbergs and Ilze Resnis began attending the Cleveland Cultural Garden Federation meetings and started the process of being the first garden in the “revival” of the Cultural Gardens.
-A Latvian garden committee was formed to include Anda Cook, Kalvis Kampe, Baiba and Egils Apelis, Zenta Apinis, Baiba and Bill Crawford, Dzintra and Vilmars Kukainis, John Resnis, and Inara Zarins, with the Latvian Association of Cleveland being the sponsor organization.
-Many thanks to the Committee members for their time and continued support for the Latvian Garden.
-Most of all, there would not be a Latvian Garden if it were not for the many generous donors who made the Latvian Garden possible.
+The Latvian Garden exists only by the efforts of Silvija Rutenbergs.
+She and Ilze Resnis started the process of creating the first garden in the “revival” of the Cleveland Cultural Gardens.
+A Latvian garden committee was formed to include Anda Cook, Kalvis Kampe, Baiba and Egils Apelis, Zenta Apinis, Baiba and Bill Crawford, Dzintra and Vilmars Kukainis, John Resnis, and Inara Zarins.

 Map: